 Yet, when these reminders feel hard to believe and an overwhelming fear of failure seems to paralyze us, we need an easy place to start.
 Below are some simple ideas we can take to intentionally show love to someone in our lives this week:

-Regardless of where you are in your personal journey with your mental health, know that nothing can separate you from the love that Jesus Christ has for you.
+Regardless of whatever mental or emotional challenges you are facing, nothing can separate you from the love that Jesus Christ has for you.
 He is ready to fill your cup so it can overflow into the lives of others!

 Natalie Franks | The Grace Alliance